RussellN802/Practice_1/README.md

 # Practice_1
-## HTML Practice 1
+## HTML, CSS and JS Practice 1

-This is a file of HTML practice pages for TECH1101-WIN2020
+This is a repository of practice files for TECH1101-WIN2020